jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 ----
 A recommendation, if I may?
 If you're expecting a Cocoa developer to be the 'sole' programmer, doing all the hard work of developing an app, perhaps that developer should be offered co-ownership immediately, not "eventually".
-You won't find many "bad-ass" programmers of ''any'' language willing to do all the hard work of the app for another person without co-ownership.
+You won't find many "bad-ass" programmers of *any* language willing to do all the hard work of the app for another person without co-ownership.
 Your offer quite simply is unappealing to anyone worth working with because of those terms alone.
 ----